-At Mayo Clinic, doctors offer mammograms to women beginning at age 40 and continuing annually.
-When to begin mammogram screening and how often to repeat it is a personal decision based on your preferences.
+At Mayo Clinic, doctors offer mammograms beginning at age 40 and continuing annually.
+When to begin mammogram screening and whether to repeat it every year or every other year it is a personal decision based on your preferences.

-Mayo Clinic supports screening beginning at age 40 because screening mammograms can detect breast abnormalities early in women in their 40s.
-Findings from randomized trials of women in their 40s and 50s have demonstrated that screening mammograms decrease breast cancer deaths by 15 to 29 percent.
+Mayo Clinic supports screening beginning at age 40 because screening mammograms can detect breast cancer early.
+Findings from randomized trials of women in their 40s and 50s have demonstrated that screening mammograms reduce the risk of dying of breast cancer.

 But mammogram screening isn't perfect.
-Another study concluded that despite more women being diagnosed with early breast cancer due to mammogram screening, the number of women diagnosed with advanced breast cancer hasn't decreased.
-The study suggested that some women with early breast cancer were diagnosed with cancer that may never have affected their health.
+Another study concluded that despite more early breast cancers being diagnosed due to mammogram screening, the number of advanced breast cancers hasn't decreased.
+The study suggested that some participants may have been diagnosed with early breast cancers that would never have affected their health.

-Unfortunately doctors can't distinguish dangerous breast cancers from those that are non-life-threatening, so annual mammograms remain the best option for detecting cancer early and reducing the risk of death from breast cancer.
+Doctors can't tell which breast cancers will spread beyond the breast and which cancers will remain confined to the breast.
+So annual mammograms remain the best option for detecting cancer early, providing a greater chance for a cure and reducing the risk of death from breast cancer.

-The main concern about mammograms for breast cancer screening is the chance of a false positive result.
-This means that an abnormality is detected but, after additional testing, it turns out to not be cancer.
-This is especially a concern in younger women in their 40s and 50s, who may be more likely to have a false positive result.
+The main concern about mammograms for breast cancer screening is the chance of a false-positive result.
+This means that something unusual is detected but, after additional testing, it turns out to not be cancer.
+False-positives are more likely to occur in your 40s and 50s.

-If an abnormality is detected on a mammogram, a woman may be asked to have additional mammogram images taken and, possibly, additional imaging tests, such as ultrasound.
-These tests may determine the abnormality shown on the original mammogram isn't cancer.
+If an area of concern is detected on a mammogram, you'll be asked to undergo additional mammogram imaging and, possibly, ultrasound imaging.
+These tests may determine that the area of concern that was detected isn't likely to be cancer.

-In some cases, it may be necessary for a woman to undergo a biopsy procedure to remove a sample of breast tissue for testing.
-For many women, having a biopsy that confirms there isn't any cancer present is reassuring and doesn't increase anxiety.
+In certain situations, you may need to undergo a biopsy procedure to remove a sample of breast tissue for testing.
+Often, having a biopsy that confirms there isn't any cancer present is reassuring and doesn't increase anxiety.

 Working with your doctor

-If you're concerned about when to start breast cancer screening and how often to repeat it, work with your doctor to make an informed decision.
-Together you can decide what's best for you based on your personal preferences, your medical history and your individual breast cancer risk.
+If you're concerned about when to start mammograms and how often to repeat them, work with your doctor to make an informed decision.
+Together you can decide what's best for you based on your personal preferences, your medical history, your family history and your individual breast cancer risk.